-The goal of the University of Iowa/Mayo Clinic Lymphoma SPORE is to conduct innovative, interactive, translational research in lymphoma and chronic lymphocytic leukemia that accelerates progress in lymphoma research.
+The University of Iowa/Mayo Clinic Lymphoma SPORE conducts innovative, interactive, translational research on lymphoma, chronic lymphocytic leukemia and small lymphocytic lymphoma.

-The Lymphoma SPORE takes advantage of the combined strengths of the translational lymphoma programs of the Holden Comprehensive Cancer Center at the University of Iowa and the Mayo Clinic Cancer Center — two National Cancer Institute-designated comprehensive cancer centers.
+The Lymphoma SPORE leverages the combined strengths of the translational lymphoma programs of the University of Iowa Holden Comprehensive Cancer Center and the Mayo Clinic Cancer Center — two National Cancer Institute (NCI)-designated comprehensive cancer centers.
 At Mayo Clinic, the Lymphoma SPORE is part of the Hematologic Malignancies Program, a formal research program within the Mayo Clinic Cancer Center.

-In recent years, the Lymphoma SPORE has had numerous research advances to help find better treatments for lymphoma and chronic lymphocytic leukemia.
-The Lymphoma SPORE identified new tumor markers and made discoveries that led to additional translational lymphoma grants from the NCI, multiple publications and brisk accrual to translational clinical trials.
+Investigators in the Lymphoma SPORE have made numerous research advances to help find better treatments for lymphoma, chronic lymphocytic leukemia and small lymphocytic lymphoma.
+They've identified new tumor markers, made discoveries that led to additional translational lymphoma grants from the NCI, published multiple manuscripts, and accrued dozens of patients to clinical trials.

-The University of Iowa/Mayo Clinic Lymphoma SPORE is funded by the NCI, which awarded Mayo Clinic a five-year grant in July 2012 for $11.7 million.
+The University of Iowa/Mayo Clinic Lymphoma SPORE was first funded by the NCI in 2002, and funding was competitively renewed in 2007, 2012 and 2017.
 A SPORE, or Specialized Program of Research Excellence, is a cornerstone of the NCI's efforts to promote collaborative, interdisciplinary translational cancer research.

 The principal investigators for the University of Iowa/Mayo Clinic Lymphoma SPORE are: